palewire/first-visual-story/tutorial/cards.md

 :width: 100%
 ```

-We're going to create a photo grid of pictures of Harvard Park homicide victims.
-Each grid block will have a picture and some basic information.
-We're going to use [the "cards" component](https://getbootstrap.com/docs/4.4/components/card/) included in Bootstrap's version 4 to accomplish this.
+We aim to create a grid of victims where each block will have a picture and some basic information.
+To do this, we’re going to use [the "cards" component](https://getbootstrap.com/docs/4.4/components/card/) included in Bootstrap's version 5.
 Cards are self-contained boxes of information which can be arranged and grouped on a page any way you want.

 ```{image} _static/bootstrap-cols.png
 :width: 100%
 ```

+## Add division tags

 First, we need to set up our grid.
-To do that, we need to talk about [HTML's division tag](https://www.w3schools.com/Tags/tag_div.asp), also known as a `<>`.
+To do that, we need to talk about [HTML's division tag](https://www.w3schools.com/Tags/tag_div.asp), also known as a `<div>`.
 The simplest way to think of a div is as container.
-Like any container, divs hold things.
-Divs can be nested inside of each other, like putting a box inside a box.
+Like any container, divisions hold things.
+Divisions can be nested inside of each other, like putting one box inside another box.

 This is how Bootstrap cards work.
-Each card is a container which has additional containers inside it to hold, in this case, a picture, the victim's name, age, race and when he or she was killed.
+Each card is a container which has additional containers inside it to hold, in this example, a picture, the victim's name, age, race and when he or she was killed.

-Like other HTML tags, divs can have `class` attributes that help identify their function and link them to cosmetic styles.
-Bootstrap provides us with a standard layout of divs that, if structured and labeled properly, will instantly snap together to look like cards.
+Like other HTML tags, divisions can have `class` attributes that help identify their function and link them to cosmetic styles.
+Bootstrap provides us with a standard layout of boxes that, if structured and labeled properly, will instantly snap together to look like cards.

 Let's give it a try.
 We will start by creating a container div for each victim.
 We'll add just the name of the first and last name of each victim first.